 When the controller connects to the GLT but without addressing a Modbus data point, the connection is closed after the time specified for Modem time-out has elapsed.
 If the error status register has not been read during the GLT connection, the controller dials up to the GLT again after the Modem dialing pause (P) has elapsed.

-When sending a text message via SMS, the specified time is without meaning.
+When sending a text message via SMS, the specified time does not have any meaning.

 Number of redialing attempts (C)